namvnngu/namvnngu.github.io/drafts/writing.md

 - If a category as an argument is given, list only the commands of that category.
 - Allow to select one command at a time.
-- If the selected command has placeholders, prompt to fill them in.
+- If the selected command has placeholders, prompt to fill them with values.
 - After a command is selected and placeholders are filled, there are three
 options: copy, execute and quit.
 If neither option is selected, continue prompting until one option is chosen.